Guo Huai: Service under Cao Fang

 In 240, the Shu general Jiang Wei continued Zhuge Liang's aggressive foreign policy towards Wei and launched the first of a series of invasions of Wei.
 Guo Huai led Wei forces to repel the invaders at Longxi Commandery and forced them into the territory of the Qiang tribes.
 After Jiang Wei and his troops retreated back to Shu, Guo Huai followed up by attacking the Qiang tribes led by Midang (迷當).
 He also managed to pacify more than 3,000 Di clans in the region and resettled them in the Guanzhong region.
 The Wei government promoted him to General of the Left (左將軍) in recognition of his achievements.

-Resettling Xiongnu clans in Gaoping County
+Resettling Xiuchu clans in Gaoping County

-Liang Yuanbi (梁元碧), a Xiongnu leader in Liang Province, led more than 2,000 clans to submit to Wei rule.
-Guo Huai wrote to the Wei government, requesting permission for the Xiongnu clans to be resettled in Gaoping County (高平縣; present-day Guyuan, Ningxia), Anding Commandery (安定郡).
+Liang Yuanbi (梁元碧), a Xiuchu leader in Liang Province, led more than 2,000 clans to submit to Wei rule.
+Guo Huai wrote to the Wei government, requesting permission for the Xiuchu clans to be resettled in Gaoping County (高平縣; present-day Guyuan, Ningxia), Anding Commandery (安定郡).
 He also established the office of the Commandant of Xichuan (西川都尉) to oversee their safety.
 For his efforts, Guo Huai was promoted to General of the Vanguard (前將軍), in addition to his appointment as the Inspector (刺史) of Yong Province.